Mitigating Accuracy-Robustness Trade-off via Balanced Multi-Teacher Adversarial Distillation: Experiments

 \textbf{Excluding Obfuscated Gradients.} Although some defense methods claim to resist adversarial attacks, their vulnerabilities are often exposed because they belong to ``Obfuscated Gradients'' \cite{tramer2020adaptive,athalye2018obfuscated}.
-Athalye et al. \cite{athalye2018obfuscated} have confirmed that adversarial training \cite{madry2017towards} can effectively defend against the adaptive attack and do not belong to ``Obfuscated Gradients''.
-Here we argue that MTARD is excluding the ``Obfuscated Gradients'' from the several aspects following \cite{athalye2018obfuscated} and \cite{wang2019improving}: (1) Our MTARD can effectively defend against strong attack: AutoAttack \cite{croce2020reliable}, which includes strong white-box attack: A-PGD and strong black-box attack: Square Attack \cite{andriushchenko2020square}.
-(2) Strong white-box test attack (e.g. CW$_{\scriptscriptstyle \rm{\infty}}$\cite{carlini2017towards}) have higher attack success rates than weak white-box test attack (e.g. FGSM \cite{goodfellow2014explaining}) in Table \ref{table:2} and Table \ref{table:3}.
+Athalye et al. \cite{athalye2018obfuscated} have confirmed that Adversarial Training \cite{madry2017towards} can effectively defend against the adaptive attack and do not belong to ``Obfuscated Gradients''.
+Here we argue that B-MTARD is excluding the ``Obfuscated Gradients'' from the several aspects following \cite{athalye2018obfuscated} and \cite{wang2019improving}: (1) Our B-MTARD can effectively defend against strong attack: AutoAttack \cite{croce2020reliable}, which includes strong white-box attack: A-PGD and strong black-box attack: Square Attack \cite{andriushchenko2020square}.
+(2) Strong white-box test attacks (e.g., CW$_{\scriptscriptstyle \rm{\infty}}$\cite{carlini2017towards}) have higher attack success rates than weak white-box test attacks (e.g., FGSM \cite{goodfellow2014explaining}) in Table \ref{table:2} and Table \ref{table:3}.
 (3) White-box test attacks have higher attack success rates than Black-box test attacks (Comparing with Table \ref{table:2} and Table \ref{table:4}, Table \ref{table:3} and Table \ref{table:5}).
-(4) To avoid insufficient attack rounds and to fall into the local optimal solution in the general attack methods, a gradient estimation attack method from \cite{tramer2020adaptive} is directly applied to test MTARD.
-The result in Table \ref{table:adaptive attack} shows MTARD can effectively resist the strong gradient estimation attack.
-Meanwhile, the black-box attack success rate is lower than white-box attack success rate, which further confirms MTARD is not ``Obfuscated Gradients''.
+(4) To avoid insufficient attack rounds and to fall into the local optimal solution in the general attack methods, a gradient estimation attack method from \cite{tramer2020adaptive} is directly applied to test B-MTARD.
+The {results} in Table \ref{table:adaptive attack} show B-MTARD can effectively resist the strong gradient estimation attack.
+Meanwhile, the black-box attack success rate is lower than the white-box attack, which further confirms B-MTARD is not ``Obfuscated Gradients''.